sayakchat/sales_data_ingestion/docs/data_quality_contract.md

 - Compare Bronze-to-Silver dropped/overwritten rows by business date.
 - Compare Gold total net sales to Silver total net sales by country and business date.
 - Alert when a country is missing from a scheduled six-daily run.
+- Alert when a DQ Check Fail using a ref_notification table with technical owner and functional owner